folkerthoogenraad/dndjs/README.md

  - mysql installed

 ## Usage
 If you want to use this project on your own server, feel free to clone this repositoy, or download it as a zip file.
-To run it, all you realy need to change is:
+To run it, all you really need to change is:
 ```
 var baseUrl = 'mycoolsite-orip.com';
 ```